THUHoloLab/Contactless-HCI-system/README.md

 * Run "reconstruction.m" to calculate holograms.

-* Run "run.py" to form a user-interctive 3D virtual keyboard.
+* Run "run.py" to establish a user-interctive 3D virtual keyboard.
 The Leap Motion and the SLM are controlled in a synchronous way.

 ## Contact
 If you have any questions, please contact Yixin Yang (yangyx20@mails.tsinghua.edu.cn)